dax8it/ATJIUJITSU-REAL-NEW/content/blog/outdoor-classes.md

 tags:
   - Programs
 ---
-Our outdoor kids kickboxing is available to kids of all ages!
+## Our outdoor kids kickboxing is available to kids of all ages!
 Every Monday from 5:15 p.m. to 6:00 p.m. and Saturday from 11:15 a.m. to 12:00 p.m.

+## Our adult program is offered Monday through Thursday outdoors from 6:00 p.m. to 7:00 p.m.

+**(Classes are held, weather permitting!)**

 ![](/img/img_5802.jpg)